 Goal of the project

-This new generation of plant-derived BS, called Standardized Metabolites Phytocomplex (SMP), is able to enhance crops’ resource efficiency, thus reducing significantly the number of nutrients, water, and pesticides needed by the crops to grow, herewith improving their resilience to climate change and diseases.
-The SMP, scientifically extracted from purposely cultivated plants, have overcome the main limitations of traditional BS, namely their questionable performances, not always based on the renewable raw material.
+This new generation of plant-derived biostimulants, called Standardized Metabolites Phytocomplex (SMP), is able to enhance crops’ resource efficiency, thus reducing significantly the number of nutrients, water, and pesticides needed by the crops to grow, herewith improving their resilience to climate change and diseases.
+The SMP, scientifically extracted from purposely cultivated plants, have overcome the main limitations of traditional biostimulants, namely their questionable performances, not always based on the renewable raw material.

 Plants for Plants® will test and demonstrate 3 prototypes to pursue the following specific objectives